mapme-initiative/IATI-Project-Location-Standard/docs/data_model.md

 We recommend not to use the following IATI standard elements for our proposed new standard core scheme - all to be discussed:
 - [Geographic Location Class](https://iatistandard.org/en/iati-standard/203/codelists/geographiclocationclass/) because it conflicts with the proposed location type scheme without adding value.
 It contains only four categories - whether the location refers to a structure, a populated place (e.g. city or village), an administrative division, or another topological feature (e.g. river, nature reserve).
 Since the location types are much more precise, this does not add value.
-- [Geographic Location Reach](https://iatistandard.org/en/iati-standard/203/codelists/geographiclocationreach/): this distinction is mostly relevant for immaterial location types which already incorporated it.
-We however could also keep it and categorize our location types accordingly
 - [Geographical Precision](https://iatistandard.org/en/iati-standard/203/codelists/geographicalprecision/): these categories contain overlaps with other categories and its most important elements are already covered by the new proposed categories of exactness together with the location types schema.

 ---